gmatcha/blink-challenge1/README.md

 # blink-challenge1

-Educational environment intended to provide challenge with interactive web app and IoT devices
+Environment intended to provide educational challenges using interactive web app and IoT devices